-A core objective of the Risk Management Function is to embed a positive and open risk management culture within the Group.
+UIIOM works to embed a positive and open risk management culture within the Company.
 In support of this objective, risk management and compliance training is provided to all new staff.
-In addition, the following structures have been established to embed a risk culture:
+In addition, the following structures have been established to help embed a risk culture:

 - The Senior Management team, supported by the Risk Management Function, meet regularly to review risk management issues and to integrate risk management thinking into the decision-making process.
-Furthermore, material risk incidents and the results of risk assessments are reviewed, resulting in the required corrective actions being identified. - The Chief Risk Officer is a member of the senior management team, their role integrates risk management thinking into the decision-making process. - The strategic planning process must remain consistent with the Own Risk and Solvency Assessment ("ORSA") to include a risk based forward-looking view in the development of the strategic plan. - The Risk Management Function is involved in the material initiatives which may impact on the risk profile of the Group.
+Furthermore, material risk incidents and the results of risk assessments are reviewed, resulting in the required corrective actions being identified. - The Chief Risk Officer is a member of UIIOM's Executive Committee, their role integrating risk management consideration into UIIOM's decision-making processes. - The strategic planning process must remain embedded within UIIOM's Own Risk and Solvency Assessment ("ORSA") process to include a risk-based forward-looking view in the development of its strategic plan. - The Risk Management Function is involved in the material initiatives which may impact on the risk profile of the Company.